Jonas-Meier/FrustratinglySimpleFsDet/README.md

 See the original documentation on the [TFA training procedure](docs/TRAIN_INST.md) for more detailed information.

+Note:
-Note: The original workflow was to modify previously created dummy-configs.
+* The original workflow was to modify previously created dummy-configs.
 Instead, we now create fresh configs every time a new training is started, no config is read in and then modified.
 For those purpose, we refactored the existing script `tools/run_experiments.py` to parametrize fine-tunings and created a new script `tools/base_training.py` for easy parametrization of base-trainings.
 Further information on both scripts can be found in the sections [Base-Training](#base-training) and [Fine-Tuning](#fine-tuning)

+### Augmentations

+This repository fully integrates [Albumentations](https://albumentations.ai/) into Detectron2.
+To this end, the behaviour of Detectron2's augmentation pipeline had to be adjusted in order for both types of augmentations (Albumentations and Detectron2) to work side by side.
+Among others, Detectron2's default augmentations (ResizeShortestEdge and RandomFlip) are re-implemented (still triggering the same Transformation underneath) and most of Detectron2's augmentation configs (INPUT.\*) are deleted to not cause confusion between new and old configs.

+#### New Augmentation Pipeline

+The new augmentation pipeline aims at allowing to quickly examine different augmentations with different parametrization.
+It mainly consists of following parts:
+* `fsdet/data/transforms/augmentations_impl.py`: Contains all augmentations (based on either Detectron2's Augmentation or Albumentation's BasicTransform/DualTransform).
+All augmentations are accessible by the `build_augmentation` method.
+Detectron2's default augmentations ResizeShortestEdge and RandomFlip are re-implemented and replaced by ResizeShortestEdgeLimitLongestEdge and RandomHFlip, respectively.
+* `fsdet/config/defaults.py`: Contains the most important parameters of all augmentations (read by augmentations_impl.py).
+  * INPUT.AUG.TYPE = "custom" activates the new augmentation pipeline (set by default).
+If it is set to "default", Detectron2's old augmentation pipeline is used instead.
+The latter setting is not recommended for new trainings but can help for a better backwards compatibility of old models.
+Note that all trainining scripots (run_base_training.py and run_experiments.py) will set it to "custom" by default.
+  * INPUT.AUG.PIPELINE contains the augmentations to be executed (in that very order)
+  * INPUT.AUG.AUGS contains parameters for the augmentations
+* `fsdet/engine/defaults.py:DefaultTrainer`: build_train_loader and build_test_loader trigger the creation of augmentations (by calling the abstract method build_augmentations) and pass those augmentations to a detectron2/data/dataset_mapper.py:DatasetMapper
+* `train_net.py` and `test_net.py`: implement the abstract method build_augmentations and trigger the creation of augmentations by calling augmentations_impl.py:build_augmentation for all augmentations in INPUT.AUG.PIPELINE
+* `wrapper_base_training.py` and `wrapper_fine_tuning.py`: pass the augmentations pipeline and augmentation params to run_base_training.py and run_experiments.py, respectively, which will then override the config INPUT.AUG.PIPELINE and then pass the augmentation parameters via --opts argument to train_net.py to override the corresponding configs.

+#### Add a new Custom Augmentation

 ### Pre-trained Models
 Benchmark results and pretrained models are available [here](docs/MODEL_ZOO.md).
 More models and configs are available [here](fsdet/model_zoo/model_zoo.py)